2004–05 Ukrainian Cup

-The Ukrainian Cup 2004–05 was the 14th annual edition of Ukraine's football knockout competition, known as the Ukrainian Cup.
+The 2004–05 Ukrainian Cup was the 14th annual edition of Ukraine's football knockout competition, known as the Ukrainian Cup.
 The first game was conducted on August 4, 2004 with the game between Rava and Shakhtar Donetsk in Rava-Ruska, Lviv Region.
-However other sources with a reference to the Professional Football League of Ukraine state that the competition started on August 6, 2004 with game between Olkom and Dynamo Kyiv in Melitopol, Zaporizhzhia Oblast.
-Traditionally the final took place in late May of the next year where the same Shakhtar yielded to Dynamo Kyiv at the Olympic Stadium 0:1.
+The final took place in late May of the next year where the same Shakhtar yielded to Dynamo Kyiv at the Olympic Stadium 0:1.

 It was the last season of the format that did not involve any qualification and preliminary rounds.
 Every club started from the Round of 64 (1/32 of final) regardless of their position in the league's system structure.
 However the lower division clubs were given a home-field advantage.

 Round and draw dates

 All draws held at FFU headquarters (Building of Football) in Kyiv unless stated otherwise.

 Competition Schedule

 First round

 The First Round took place in the first half of August 2004.
 Officially games took place on August 7 unless otherwise indicated.